robin1116/dcim_report_ui/replit.md

 This is a web-based DCIM (Data Center Infrastructure Management) admin system called "simpleEye" that provides a modern, responsive interface for managing data center infrastructure.
 The application features a dual server setup with Flask/Gunicorn for Replit deployment and Express.js for development, designed to eventually integrate with a Spring Boot backend.

-**Recent Update (2025-07-25)**: Redesigned entire theme to match main DCIM dashboard aesthetics with dark background, purple/blue neon effects, glassmorphism, and futuristic styling.
-Applied Pretendard font across all project pages for consistent Korean typography.
+**Recent Update (2025-07-27)**: Completely removed dark theme and switched to light theme only.
+Eliminated page navigation flickering issues by removing theme toggle functionality and fixing all pages to light theme.
+Removed logo images from sidebar headers to simplify interface.

 ## User Preferences